 It is a fortified Illyrian habitation located on a craggy hill of the village of Ganjolla.
 According to the archeological diggings, there were identified two phases of life: Ganjolla I- Prehistoric wall scripts (XX-XVII B.C.), Ganjolle II-Walls of the civil period (I-II B.C.).
 Down the fortified hill, on the national road, there are several terrace olives, where are found some ceramic and architectural objects showing the possible settlement town during the second period of his life.

-This castle is mentioned in the documents of the XII century, it was an Episcopal centre and one of the most important revenue centers of the time controlling the road Shkoder-Prizren.
+This castle is mentioned in the documents of the XII century, it was an Episcopal center and one of the most important revenue centers of the time controlling the road Shkoder-Prizren.
 This Medieval castle was part of the fortified system of Shkodra valley and controlled the Drini valley.
 During the 80’ of the last century, were done several archeological diggings that show the location of the rulers, Zahariaj’s family.
-This family played an important role in the in the events of Scanderbeg’s period.
+This family played an important role in the events of Scanderbeg’s period.

-It is a Castle of the late roman period IV A.D. it controlled a very important road point.
+It is a Castle of the late Roman period IV A.D. it controlled a very important road point.

 Shurdhahu’s Castle (Sarda)

 The medieval town of Sarda, laid on a hill’s slope, was part of the Dukagjini’s family.
 It has its development peak at the XI-XII centuries.
-During the formation of feudal princedoms, this town takes tipically the shape of a medieval town.
+During the formation of feudal princedoms, this town takes typically the shape of a medieval town.